rwxrob/zet/docs/2104/README.md

 The single biggest limiter for an older person is dramatic drop in ability to recover from training.
 So if a pro needs nine hours of sleep, a 55-year-old is going to need 12-15 hours for the same load.
 Reducing the load by 1/3 and you land at around 10 hours a day of sleep to maintain a semi-pro, masters 55+ age-group status.

 I've found that I *require* 1-2 hours of sleep within an hour of any daily workout if I want to recover at all.
 That's what being 55 means.
-Therefore, to be an older weekend-warrior I *must* sacrifice time doing other things in order to sleep enough.
-What have I sacrificed:
+Therefore, to be an older weekend-warrior I *must* sacrifice time doing other things in order to sleep enough (see **Don'ts**).

-* I do no more than three hours of live-streaming from my desk.
-* No more video gaming *at all* (which I don't miss whatsoever after two months).
-* Zero marathon coding and hacking sessions.

-Anything that produces stress produces bad-fat-making cortisol *destroys* fitness gains and doubles the time to recover from fitness.
-It's no surprise the stuff I'm cutting *all* produces stress.

 Sleep is my new hobby.
 Sleep after training is *glorious*!
 I almost look forward to it as much as the training.
 I have such vivid dreams, and just the feel of a cushy, cozy bed after a good recovery meal, nice warm shower, and that wonderful post-training pain and feeling of accomplishment is better and more addicting than anything I can do in front of a computer---especially getting drunk.